 It may be a question of quality versus volume in terms of the work you plan to outsource.
 For example, if your business is growing fast and you want to outsource a diverse range of tasks, the team approach might be a good idea, as you’ll get access to VAs with a range of skill-sets.

-On the other hand, if you want a virtual assistant who will become integrated with your business and you have certain tasks that you really want to prioritise for outsourcing, a dedicated Virtual assistant (or more than one for higher workloads) might be a better fit.
+On the other hand, if you want a virtual assistant who will become integrated with your business and you have certain tasks that you really want to prioritize for outsourcing, a dedicated Virtual assistant (or more than one for higher workloads) might be a better fit.

 Dedicated Virtual Assistants at Virtual Done Well

 Here at Virtual Done Well, we prefer to match our clients with a dedicated virtual assistant, but we typically recruit specifically for each client.
 That approach allows us to find VAs with skills closely matched to client-requirements.
-It’s just the way we like to do things, because we’re focused on generating long-term client/VA relationships.
+It’s just the way we like to do things because we’re focused on generating long-term client/VA relationships.

 If that sounds like the type of arrangement that would fit well with your business, why not get in touch and let us know your needs?